Creating Molded Prototypes with Rapid Tooling

 Manufacturing parts in small volumes is a different story.
 Metal tooling can be very expensive, so it is rarely economically viable to manufacture a small number of parts using injection molding.
 When only tens or hundreds of units are required, it may be better to use 3D printing or another process with low setup costs.

-With, however, it is possible to reach a compromise.
-Although molds are always relatively expensive, the use of rapid prototyping techniques such as or can drastically reduce their cost.
+With rapid tooling, however, it is possible to reach a compromise.
+Although molds are always relatively expensive, the use of rapid prototyping techniques such as 3D printing or CNC machining can drastically reduce their cost.
 It then becomes possible to create plastic prototypes or low-volume production runs without wasting money.

 This article explains how rapid tooling works and how its key benefits can be leveraged through RapidDirect.